EricqyHan/EricBlog/src/pages/posts/post-011.md

 tags: ["astro", "blogging"]
 ---

-I think I might have shin splints.
-The past few days my shins have really hurt and I can't run more than 100 meters without it hurting.
-I need to cut back on the running so it can heal.
-This is America and I can't afford to go to the hospital.
+Ordered my Vibram Five Finger running shoes last night.
+I want to get back into barefoot running since it really made sure I was having good form.
+Will update soon.

 ## What I've accomplished

-1. **Astro Blog** I need to create a better theme.
+1. **Astro Blog** Working on images
-2. **What I learned** Working on reviewing class 7 for 100Devs on CommunityTaught.org.
+2. **What I learned** Reading docs on getting images to work
-3. **Exercise** Did some squatting today and pull ups since I can't run right now.
+3. **Exercise** Walked about 3 miles today and got about 11,300 steps